AngleOldPig/calculate-density/README.md

 # calculate-density
-Try to make a exe to calculate air density by matlab
+Try to make a matlab app to calculate air density.
+Use App Designer, MATLAB R2018b.